Gorgo (film): Legacy

-Gorgo was used by rock band Ash for the promo video for Ichiban.
-It was the seventh release of their A to Z singles series, a year-long 26-single subscription.
+Gorgo was used by rock band Ash for their promo video for "Ichiban".
+It was the seventh release of their A-Z singles series, a year-long 26-single subscription.
 Using a copy of the DVD and free movie editing software, the video allegedly only cost $8.00 to produce.

-In 2010, a short comedy film, Waiting for Gorgo, was produced by British production company Cinemagine.
+In 2010 a short comedy film titled Waiting for Gorgo was produced by the British production company Cinemagine.
 The film was directed by Benjamin Craig and written by M. J. Simpson.
 The plot focuses on the D.M.O.A., a top secret British government agency charged with preventing the return of the monster Gorgo.
-Between 2010 and 2012, the film screened at over 26 international film festivals, including Clermont-Ferrand International Short Film Festival, Seattle International Film Festival, and Strasbourg European Fantastic Film Festival.
-The film was awarded a Special Jury Prize at Festiwal KAN (Festiwal Kina Amatorskiego i Niezależnego KAN) (Poland) and FILMCARAVAN International Film Festival (Italy), and Best Short Film at Cantoo Film Festival (USA).
+Between 2010 and 2012, the film screened at over 26 international film festivals, including the Clermont-Ferrand International Short Film Festival, the Seattle International Film Festival, and the Strasbourg European Fantastic Film Festival.
+The film was awarded a Special Jury Prize at both the Festiwal KAN (Festiwal Kina Amatorskiego i Niezależnego KAN) (Poland) and the FILMCARAVAN International Film Festival (Italy), and Best Short Film at the Cantoo Film Festival (U.S.).

-Former Maine governor Angus King used a clip from Gorgo in an advertisement for his 2012 run for the United States Senate.
+Former Maine Governor Angus King used a clip from Gorgo in an advertisement for his 2012 run for the United States Senate.

-In the Disney remake Flubber, Flubber was seen flicking through television channels when it had separated into several versions of itself.
-Scenes of Gorgo's mother rampaging through London could be seen flashing on the screen as Flubber is switching channels.
+In the 1997 Disney film remake Flubber, Flubber was seen flicking through TV channels when it had separated into several versions of itself.
+Scenes of Gorgo's mother, Ogra, rampaging through London could be seen flashing on the screen as Flubber was switching channels.

-Gorgo made a cameo in The Twisted Tales of Felix the Cat.
+Gorgo made a cameo appearance in the 1995-1997 animated TV series The Twisted Tales of Felix the Cat.

-Gorgo had presumably influenced several Japanese kaiju productions, such as Gappa: The Triphibian Monster, Spectreman, Godzilla vs. Mechagodzilla II, and Gamera the Brave.
+Gorgo influenced several Japanese kaiju productions, such as the films Gappa: The Triphibian Monster, Godzilla vs. Mechagodzilla II and Gamera the Brave, the TV series Spectreman, and the animated TV series Godzilla: The Series.